hikreschool/obliquestrategies-starter/README.md

-# Oblique Strategies - App Challenge
+# Oblique Strategies - App Challenge Week 4

 Download the starter project files as .zip and extract to your desktop or your folder of preference.